top of page

 Grades 4-5

 This assembly is designed to help students define and understand bullying, cyberbullying, and relational aggression (aka the "little stuff").
-Students will gain a clearer understanding of the difference between conflict, drama, and bullying.
+Students learn about the differences between conflict, drama, and bullying and are given language to receive and offer help when needed.
 The challenges of online communication are explored and online safety is discussed.
-Students are educated about the dangers of disclosing too much online, such as sending or posting inappropriate photos, and the concept of a digital footprint is introduced.
+Students are educated about the dangers of disclosing too much online, e.g. sending or posting inappropriate photos, and the concept of a digital footprint is introduced.
 Students will gain awareness about how serious and hurtful words and actions online can be.
-The presentation also offers students practical advice for avoiding problems online.
-Concrete tools and tips for dealing with bullies in school and online are presented.
-Advice for bystanders is also provided.
+We talk about gaming, social media, and the impacts of technology on their behaviors and relationships and they are given practical advice for avoiding and/or deescalating problems online.
+Concrete tools and tips for dealing with bullies and other social problems in school and online are presented.

 Bullying & Cyberbullying Basics